port-labs/port-docs/docs/create-self-service-experiences/self-service-actions-deep-dive/self-service-actions-deep-dive.md

 ---
 sidebar_position: 1
-sidebar_label: Self-Service Actions Deep Dive
+sidebar_label: Self-service actions deep dive
 ---

-# Self-Service Actions Deep Dive
+# Self-service actions deep dive

 **Self-Service Actions** in Port enable developer self-service by configuring one of the 3 Self-Service Action types on Blueprints and the Entities that originated from them: